tamdaz/crygen/README.md

 _Check out the references : https://crystal-lang.org/reference/1.15/syntax_and_semantics/index.html_

-If there's something missing from the todo, don't hesitate to add it to this project.
+If there's something missing from the todo, don't hesitate to add it.

 ## Contributing